LukDrey/eDNA_teaching_2023/README.md

 ## Program List

 ### Command line tools:
+Our command line tools are installed using [conda](https://docs.conda.io/en/latest/), which is a package, dependency, and environment management tool for Unix systems (although it can be used on Windows, too).
+The two main advantages of conda is 1) it allows you to easily install new programs and tools, and 2) it keeps your tools in separate "environments" to avoid dependency-related problems between different versions of certain packages.

+If you want to know more about what this means and how to create and use different environments on conda, [you can go here](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-environments).

  * [BLAST+](https://github.com/ncbi/blast_plus_docs): sequence alignment tool
  * [cutadapt](https://cutadapt.readthedocs.io/en/stable/): demultiplexing and primer removal
  * [fastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/): generating quality reports